Floquet-Thermalization via Instantons near Dynamical Freezing: Outlook

 Time evolution of matrix-product states and operators is in general computationally demanding, due to operator spreading and entanglement growth.
 In our setup, this problem is mitigated by dynamical freezing, where the slower entanglement growth compared to non-freezing points enabled simulation upto timescales long enough to access the prethermal regime.
 In the future, it would be useful to combine constraints imposed by the emergent symmetry at freezing with the recently developed MPO compression algorithm \cite{DEParker2020} to enable numerical simulation upto even longer timescales.
 Studying the operator spreading using these algorithms, both at and away from freezing, remains an interesting future direction.

 \acknowledgments

 DC thanks Vedika Khemani for useful discussions, and Dan Mao for related collaborations.
 We thank Zihao Qi for discussions regarding the isospectral nature of the many-body spectrum during the flow.
 RM, HG and DC are supported in part by a New Frontier Grant awarded by the College of Arts and Sciences at Cornell University, and by a Sloan research fellowship from the Alfred P. Sloan foundation to DC.
+Some of the computations presented in this work are also supported in part by a NSF CAREER grant (DMR-2237522) to DC.
 HG is also supported by a Bethe-Wilkins-KIC postdoctoral fellowship at Cornell University.